zhifengyang-ou/Prediction_microbiome/README.md

 conda activate myenv
 ```
 ## Usage
-In the conda environment, run
+In the conda environment, navigate to __src/__ folder and run
 ```
-## for windows system
+cd src
-python src\main.py
+python main.py
 ```
 The output is in the __output/__ folder in default.
 The data is inside the __data/__ folder.
 ### Change the setting of model and datasets